Breathing the Fire:

 Get Back to the Fight

-Excerpts of the book, which is also available as an audio book read by Dozier, follow, as well as her Washington Post opinion piece on returning to covering conflict zones, or wherever the story takes her.
+Excerpts of the book follow, as well as her Washington Post opinion piece on returning to covering conflict zones after recovering from injury.

 The Night Before Memorial Day, May 28, 2006 | Baghdad, Iraq